ehrenamt/nier-automata-jekyll-theme/README.md

 ![Image of this website's homepage, demonstrating the layout and visual details.](/assets/images/home.png)

 > [!NOTE]
 > Currently does not work on mobile.
+Mobile functionality is in development.

 This is a basic Jekyll theme built solely for aesthetic purposes and to replicate the NieR: Automata in-game menu.